 - Drain any remaining liquid from the rice and rinse with cool water.
 Drain again.
 Transfer back to the pot and set aside.

 After the rice is cooked and drained, transfer the broccoli florets to the pot of salted boiling water.
-Blanch your broccoli for 2-3 minutes only, then drain and transfer to an ice water bath to stop broccoli from cooking any further.
+Blanch your broccoli for 2-3 minutes max, then drain and transfer to an ice water bath to stop the broccoli from cooking any further.

-- Add the remaining two tablespoons of butter to your onions and sprinkle with flour.
-Mix well and gradually add the milk, whisking continuously to prevent clumping.
-Continue to whisk slightly thickened and bubbly.
+Cook the onion in a little butter until softened then add the garlic, salt, and black pepper.
+Cook for an additional minute or so.
+Next, add the remaining two tablespoons of butter to the pan and sprinkle with flour.
+Mix well then gradually add the milk, whisking continuously to prevent clumping.
+Continue to whisk until slightly thickened and bubbly.

-- Remove from heat and add the dijon mustard, cream cheese, and 1 cup shredded cheddar cheese.
+Remove from heat and add the dijon mustard, cream cheese, and 1 cup of shredded cheddar cheese.
 Stir until melted.

 Step 3: Assemble and bake (or freeze)

-To freeze this chicken broccoli casserole, allow it to come to cool slightly before covering with foil or a tight-fitting lid.
+- If you plan to freeze and bake later – To freeze, allow it to cool slightly before covering with foil or a tight-fitting lid.
 Transfer to the freezer for up to 3-4 months.
 To reheat from frozen, preheat oven to 350.
 Transfer casserole dish to the oven and bake, covered, for 60 minutes.
 After 60 minutes, uncover, and bake for an additional 15-20 minutes, or until hot and bubbly and cheese is lightly browned.

 Tips, Tricks, and Variations